mui/mui-x/docs/data/date-pickers/getting-started/getting-started.md

 ## Installation

-To make the Date and Time Pickers, work, you need to install the following packages:
+To make the Date and Time Pickers work, you need to install the following packages:

 1. **The component library** (`@mui/x-date-pickers` or `@mui/x-date-pickers-pro`) to render the component.
 2. **The date library** ([Day.js](https://day.js.org/), [date-fns](https://date-fns.org/), ...) to manipulate the date.